-- a) Gill net: - (i) A pool list shall be submitted for each pool after final area selection has been completed. - (ii) The pool list shall have the printed copies of all licences for that pool attached. - (iii) There is a minimum of four (4) gillnet licences per pool. - b) Seine: - (i) A pool list shall be submitted for each pool after final area selection has been completed. - (ii) The pool list shall have the printed copies of all licences for that pool attached.
-The pool list is enclosed in this mailing. - (iii) There is a minimum of eight (8) seine licences per pool and no more than ten pools permitted for the Strait of Georgia area.

-- c) All licences Submit pool lists by the submission deadlinesvia: - (i) Fax: 604-666-5855 - (ii) E-mail: LC-CL@DFO-MPO.GC.CA - (iii) Courier or drop-off by personal appointment: Fisheries and Oceans Canada.

-200 - 401 Burrard St, Vancouver BC V6C 3S4
+- a) Gill net: Submission deadline February 15, 2016 - (i) A pool list shall be submitted for each pool after final area selection has been completed. - (ii) The pool list shall have the printed copies of all licences for that pool attached. - (iii) There is a minimum of four (4) gillnet licences per pool. - b) Seine: Submission deadline February 15, 2016 - (i) A pool list shall be submitted for each pool after final area selection has been completed. - (ii) The pool list shall have the printed copies of all licences for that pool attached.
+The pool list is enclosed in this mailing. - (iii) There is a minimum of eight (8) seine licences per pool and no more than ten pools permitted for the Strait of Georgia area. - c) All licences Submit pool lists by the submission deadlines via: - (i) Fax: 604-666-5855 - (ii) E-mail: LC-CL@DFO-MPO.GC.CA - (iii) Courier or drop-off by personal appointment: Fisheries and Oceans Canada, - 200 401 Burrard St, Vancouver BC V6C 3S4